silviamaggi/smd-com/_posts/2017-03-19-photography-rut.md

   - /creativity/photography-rut-and-little-things-in-my-garden/
   - /creativity/photography-rut/
 ---
-Having an ongoing photo project is good, as it helps seeing things around us with a different perspective and noticing details usually overlooked in our day-to-day life.
+<p class="lead">Having an ongoing photo project is good, as it helps seeing things around us with a different perspective and noticing details usually overlooked in our day-to-day life.</p>

 My ongoing project is about the changes in nature and sky on my way to work with my bicycle.
 It began in July 2016, around the time I started a new job in Cambridge.